Veterinary nurses help assess, treat and care for sick and injured animals. They also interact with clients and perform receptionist duties.

 - knowledge of animal care, hygiene and medicines.

 - may work regular business hours or flexible hours.
-They may be required to be on call, do shift work, and work on weekends
+They may have to be on call, do shift work, and work on weekends

 - work in veterinary clinics or surgeries and other locations such as farms and stables